What is the North East Link?

 Learn more by reading our common questions about property acquisition fact sheet.

-The testing will provide valuable information about ground conditions across Melbourne's north-eastern suburbs.
-After the drilling is completed, the sites will be restored.
+We’re out doing geotechnical testing throughout the project area to get information about existing ground conditions across Melbourne’s north-eastern suburbs.
+These are part of our studies for the Environment Effects Statement (EES).
+After the drilling is completed, sites will be restored.

 Our teams are also out doing service proving works throughout mid to late 2018.
 Our teams will be locating underground services such as water, gas, telecommunications and electrical using walkovers and Non-Destructive Excavation (NDE).